dawnfield-institute/dawn-models/research/GAIA/docs/architecture/modules/meta_cognition_layer.md

-# Meta-Cognition Layer
+# Meta-Cognition Layer - PAC Integration

 ---

 ## 🧠 Purpose

-The **Meta-Cognition Layer** enables GAIA to reflect on its own structure and behavior.
+The **PAC Meta-Cognition Layer** enables GAIA to reflect on its own conservation dynamics and field behavior.
-It tracks symbolic ancestry, collapse entropy, memory recursion, and agentic coherence to form a **self-model** of epistemic integrity.
+It tracks amplitude conservation, Xi operator convergence, residual patterns, and field coherence to form a **self-model** of conservation integrity.

-This is where GAIA becomes **aware of its own modeling**.
+This is where PAC-GAIA becomes **aware of its own physics**.

 ---